The asymptotic shape theorem for the frog model on finitely generated abelian groups: Asymptotic Shape

 The abelian case is rather simple and will be used in the proof of the shape theorem.
 First, one can define $G_\infty$ to be such that $\Gr' \leq G_\infty$, where $\Gr'$ is a lattice in $G_\infty$.
 We simply have $\g_\infty \cong \g_\infty^{\text{ab}}\cong \Z^D \otimes \R \cong \R^D$ with the null bracket, then it is an abelian Lie Algebra.
 Futhermore, $\delta_t(v)=tv$ and $\delta_n(x')=(x')^n$ for $v \in \g_\infty$ and $x' \in \Gr'$.
 Now $d_\phi$ is induced by the quasinorm $\phi$ in the commutative case.

 Although our main result considers only abelian groups, all the intermediate results were proved for $\Gr$ with polynomial growth rate $D\geq3$.
-Regardless $\Gr' \cong \Z^D$, it should not be understood that the corresponding graph is isomorphic to the hypercubic lattice $\Z^D$.
+Even though $\Gr' \cong \Z^D$, it is not necessarily the case that the corresponding graph is isomorphic to the hypercubic $\Z^D$ lattice.
 Hence, we show that the torsion subgroup does not interfere in the limit shape and that this limit behavior does exist for every finite symmetric generator set $\Sgen$.

 We now turn to the proof of the shape theorem.
 Let us first emphasize that the generalization for the case where $\mathcal{C}(\Gr,\Sgen)$ has polynomial growth (therefore $\Gr$ is virtually nilpotent) is not trivial.
 It would be still necessary to check how $\frac{1}{n}d_\omega$ converges on the horizontal subspaces of $G_\infty$, since it is a sub-Riemannian manifold when associated to $d_\infty$.
 In that case $\phi$ is not defined on $\g_\infty$ and $d_\phi$ is defined by admissible curves in $G_\infty$.